Mozambique, Kruger & Swazi Discoverer

 Day 10 Xai-Xai (1B)

-Enjoy the Portuguese flavour of another beautiful beach town.
+Travel to Xai Xai town for a morning of sightseeing which will include a visit to the Central Market where locals do their fresh produce, fish and meat shopping.
+Continue to the open air furniture factory, situated under several cashew trees, where you can watch local craftsmen practice their centuries old trade.
+Visit the shops in the centre of the town and opt to enjoy lunch in a local restaurant before returning to the resort for an afternoon relaxing on the beach.
 Xai-Xai is a bustling town with markets, shops, restaurants and bars located on the Limpopo River near the Indian Ocean.
 Check out the open-air furniture factory located under some cashew trees a few blocks from the central market.
 The beach here is fantastic, known for its coral reef, offering protection from strong waves as well as excellent snorkelling.
 If there's time, the Wenela Tidal Pool south of town includes a natural tunnel and blow hole that links to the Indian Ocean.

 Days 11-13 Greater Kruger Area

-Cross back into South Africa and stay in Kruger NP for the night.
-Days 12 and 13, enjoy full-day game drives in Manyaleti Game Reserve.
-In the evening, enjoy traditional dancing.
+Cross back into South Africa and stay in Kruger NP for one night.
+On Days 12 and 13, enjoy full-day game drives in Manyaleti Game Reserve.
+In the evening, enjoy traditional dancing and overnight just outside Kruger National Park at Manyeleti Game Reserve.
+On Day 13 take a scenic Panorama Route tour.
 The world-renowned Kruger National Park offers a wildlife experience that ranks with the best in Africa.
 Established in 1898 to protect the wildlife of the South African Lowveld, this national park of nearly 2 million hectares is unrivaled in the diversity of its wildlife and a world-leader in advanced environmental management techniques and policies.
 Truly the flagship of the South African national parks, Kruger is home to an impressive number of species: 336 types of trees, 49 fish, 34 amphibians, 114 reptiles, 507 birds and 147 mammals.
 Man's interaction with the Lowveld environment over many centuries - from bushman rock paintings to majestic archaeological sites like Masorini and Thulamela - is very evident in the Kruger National Park.
 These treasures represent the cultures, people and events that played a role in the history of the Kruger National Park and are conserved along with the park's natural assets.
 We'll take some fantastic game drives in the Manyeleti Game Reserve, as well.
 The name means 'Place of the Stars' in the local Shangaan language.
 Manyeleti is situated away from the mainstream tourist areas and guests can experience the tranquility of the African Bush in absolute seclusion.
 We'll also get the chance to sit around the campfire with a sunset drink and enjoy a local meal and traditional dancing by the villagers.
 The 23,000 hectare Manyeleti Game Reserve is situated between the Timbavati Private Reserve, the Kruger National Park and the Sabi Sands Game Reserve.
 With no fences separating Manyeleti from Kruger and the neighbouring reserves, a huge variety of wildlife roams freely over more than 2 million hectares of African bush.
 Game drives in open vehicles could bring you into close contact with the Big Five (lion, leopard, buffalo, elephant and rhino) for an unforgettable safari experience.
 The Manyeleti Game Reserve is managed by the Mnisi tribe who have been in the area for many generations.
 The Mnisi are committed to retaining the integrity of the game reserve and ensuring that the benefits of tourism in the reserve are delivered to the surrounding communities.

 Day 14 Johannesburg

-Scenic travel day along the Panorama Route from Kruger back to Johannesburg.
-Tour ends on arrival around 6pm.
-Onward travel can be booked from 9pm on.
+Travel back from Kruger Park to Johannesburg, tour ends on arrival.
+Onward travel can be booked from 9pm.
 We recommend to book a post night should you wish to further explore the city of Johannesburg.
 Explore world-famous sites like Blyde River Canyon, Bourke's Luck Potholes and God's Window along the Panorama Route.
 Look out at the landscape complete with mountains, panoramic passes, valleys and waterfalls.
 En route, we visit Pilgrim's Rest situated on the eastern escarpment region of the Mpumalanga province of South Africa.
 The uniqueness of this historic village is evident and offers the visitor a fascinating window into the past, capturing the spirit of a bygone era and its people in their quest for gold.
 The entire town of Pilgrim's Rest was declared a national monument in 1986 as a living memory of the early gold rush days in South Africa during the late 1800s and early 1900s.
 We'll also stop by the 65m high Mac Mac Falls in the Mac Mac River which is also a national monument.
 This waterfall was originally a single stream, but gold miners blasted it with dynamite to divert the river in an attempt to work the rich gold-bearing reef over which it plunges.